webix-hub/docs/data/desktop/tooltip.md

 //the tooltip for the first column of the first row is "Ann"
 ~~~

 - **Customizing** tooltip data for each column.
-Tooltip should be switch on for the whole grid:
+Tooltip should be switched on for the whole grid:

 ~~~js
 webix.ui({